Economics

 • An adequate background in Mathematics/Quantitative Methods.

-• A good language proficiency score: IELTS score at least 7.0 (on all subtests); TOEFL score at least 105 (IELTS is preferred).
+• A good language proficiency score: IELTS score at least 7.0 (overall); TOEFL score at least 105 (IELTS is preferred).
 The IELTS/TOEFL score must have been attained within 2 years prior to application.

 • Applicants who fulfilled either of the following criteria are exempted from the IELTS or TOEFL submission: